Click each question below for the answer. Don't see your question here? Ask us through our Contact page.

 You can find the nutritional panel link on the individual product pages.
 The ingredients are listed to the right of the image.
 Underneath the ingredient list is a grey box that says “nutrition facts”.
 Click on the box and it will bring up the panel.

-Some of our chocolate bars and truffles contain dairy: Dark Coconut Toffee, Dark Brown Butter, Dark Salt & Malt and Dark Burnt Caramel chocolate bars as well as the Silk Velvet, Black, Sea Salt, Mint Crème and Salted Caramel Truffles.
+Some of our chocolate bars and all truffles contain dairy: Dark Coconut Toffee, Dark Brown Butter, Dark Salt & Malt and Dark Burnt Caramel chocolate bars as well as the Silk Velvet, Black, Sea Salt, Mint Crème, Superdark and Salted Caramel Truffles.

 Our chocolatier produces our chocolate on equipment shared with tree nuts, milk, and soy.
 Equipment is carefully cleaned between every production run.

-Here is our complete list of vegan products: Dark Sea Salt, Dark Salted Almonds, Dark Blackout, Dark Super Blackout, Dark Mint, Dark Quinoa, Original Coconut Clusters, Cherry + Almond Butter Coconut Clusters, and Seeds + Salt Coconut Clusters.
+Here is our complete list of vegan products: Dark Sea Salt, Dark Salted Almonds, Dark Blackout, Dark Super Blackout, Dark Mint, and Dark Quinoa.

 Currently, the milk powder in our truffles is a key ingredient for the creamy filling.